 Dyson has a well-regarded reputation with a number of futuristic vacuum designs, aiming to make them more exciting than household appliances really are.
-Its vacuums are separated into three categories – cord-free vacuums, upright vacuums and barrel vacuums.
+Dyson’s vacuums are separated into three categories – cordless vacuums, upright vacuums and barrel vacuums.
 Dyson products are sold online and are stocked at a variety of retailers like Harvey Norman, The Good Guys, Myer and even Big W. Let’s look at some of Dyson’s standout models.

-The iconic Dyson Ball vacuum is an upright style vacuum, providing 270 Air Watts of suction power.
+This iconic model uses ball technology to help you steer around furniture and obstacles with a simple turn of the wrist.
 It’s designed with a spherical roller and cyclonic separation tubes around the main airflow section to intake maximum air pressure.
-The rolling ball design allows for easy movability into tight spaces.
 The cleaning head itself has a self-adjusting base plate to adjust to the surface being cleaned, allowing for optimal suction.
-The upgraded brush bar has 25% more power than the previous model.
-With this vacuum you will also find an instant release hose, which allows you to vacuum stairs without needing to tug the whole vacuum with you up the stairs.
+With this vacuum you will also find an instant release hose and wand, which allows you to vacuum upwards in ceiling corners, for example.
+It weighs 6.33kg and has a 12m cord length.

-Shark has a slightly more modest range of vacuum cleaners compared to Dyson, but what it lacks in quantity it more than makes up for in quality.
-Although Shark doesn’t produce cordless vacuums, this range is on its way, to be released in 2018.
+Shark has a slightly more modest range of vacuum cleaners compared to Dyson, but what it lacks in quantity, it more than makes up for in quality.
 The full range currently extends to the following models:

-- Shark Powered Lift Away with Duo-Clean Rotator Bagless Corded Vacuum
+- Shark Rotator Powered Lift Away Vacuum with DuoClean (NV800)

 Let’s look at arguably the two standout models.

-The Shark Lift-Away Rotator vacuum provides 740W of suction power, which differs to the Air Watts measurement that Dyson vacuums boast, so don’t be fooled by this large spike in numbers.
+The Shark Lift-Away Rotator vacuum provides 850W of suction power, which differs to the Air Watts measurement that Dyson vacuums boast, so don’t be fooled by this large spike in numbers.
 It’s simply a different type of calculation, which may ultimately confuse consumers even more.
-At time of writing this model was approximately $299 from leading retailers.
+At time of writing this model was approximately $599 from leading retailers.

 There are several factors to consider before purchasing either a Dyson or a Shark vacuum cleaner.
 These include:

-- The effectiveness of the clean the vacuum
+- The effectiveness and overall performance of the vacuum

 - Ease of use and storage of the vacuum